ipfs-cluster/ipfs-cluster/README.md

 Since the start of IPFS it was clear that a tool to coordinate a number of different nodes (and the content they are supposed to store) would add a great value to the IPFS ecosystem.
 Naïve approaches are possible, but they present some weaknesses, specially at dealing with error handling, recovery and implementation of advanced pinning strategies.

 `ipfs-cluster` aims to address this issues by providing a IPFS node wrapper which coordinates multiple cluster members via a consensus algorithm.
 This ensures that the desired state of the system is always agreed upon and can be easily maintained by the members of the cluster.
-Thus, every cluster member knows which content is tracked, can decide whether asking IPFS to pin it and can react to any contingencies like server reboots.
+Thus, every cluster member knows which content is tracked, can decide whether asking IPFS to pin it and can react to any contingencies like node reboots.

 ## Captain